ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 linear algebra.
 The linear solvers for this chapter are the matrix factorizations that live in Julia/LAPACK/SuiteSparse.

-1. nsol.jl is is all variations of Newton's method __except__ pseudo transient continuation.
-The methods are
-   - Newton's method
-   - The Shamanskii method, where the derivative evaluation is done every m iterations. ``m=1`` is Newton and ``m=\infty`` is chord.
-   - I do an Armijo line search for all the methods unless the method is chord or you tell me not to.

-2. ptcsol.jl is pseudo-transient continuation.
+The examples in this chapter use the core codes directly.

 ### Nonlinear systems with iterative linear solvers: Chapter 3

 1. The plan is to make this part of nsol and ptcsol.
-That is one reason for the code reorganization I'm doing now.
+2. The GMRES linear solver is 50% done.
+I expect to get Bi-CGSTAB in there too.